 Why use an acid toner?

 I don’t know if you realise that Beauty Markdown is run by two people, one of us is a skincare novice whereas I use a frankly terrifying number of products each evening.
-I’ve always had okay-ish skin a bit dry, a bit spotty, but the one product that really made a difference to my skin was an acid toner.
+I’ve always had okay-ish skin, sometimes it’s a bit dry, sometimes a bit spotty, but the one product that really made a difference to my skin was an acid toner.

 If you’ve never done it before I’m well aware that putting acid on your face sounds TERRIFYING.